An Act relating to building more electric car charging stations

 Section III: These funds shall be distributed to the New Jersey Bureau of Mobile Sources in order to create more electric vehicles (EV) charging stations

-Section IV: New Jersey Bureau of Mobile Sources shall use the funds to create a new board composed of engineers and infrastructural workers to create new charging stations throughout the state, focusing on the New Jersey Turnpike
+Section IV: New Jersey Bureau of Mobile Sources shall partner with Pay$ to Plugin and create a team of workers to create new charging stations throughout the state, focusing on the New Jersey Turnpike

-Section V: In turn, the investing business shall be compensated by the government for the full amount of their investment with a deduction from their taxable income
+Section VII: In turn, the investing business shall be compensated by the government for the full amount of their investment with a deduction from their taxable income

 Effective Date: This Bill shall go in effect on January 1st, 2020